 Autophagy is a process by which our cells naturally degrade and recycle damaged cellular parts to maintain homeostasis.
 This process rejuvenates cells by ridding them of harmful toxins accumulated over time.
 Autophagy happens naturally on its own but can also be induced through periods of intermittent fasting.
-Autophagy is an important process for maintaining cellular health.
+There are many benefits of Autophagy, and it is an important process for maintaining cellular health.

 Is 12 Hour Fasting Enough to Reach Autophagy?

+Fasting and autophagy go hand in hand.
 Intermittent fasting is one way we can induce autophagy.
+Many people may wonder what is autophagy fasting and how to do autophagy fasting.
 When fasting, our cells are deprived of nutrients, forcing the cell to resort to other means and sources of energy.
-Autophagy is one such means, during which the cell digests damaged or old cellular components providing the energy needed for survival.
+Autophagy is one such means, during which the cell digests damaged or old cellular components providing the energy needed for survival, but what is the best fasting time for autophagy?
+When does autophagy start?
+Does autophagy start after 14 hours? .
 A 12 hour fast may be enough to reach autophagy in some people, but is dependent on the individual person’s metabolism.

 Experts believe that autophagy begins when there is a considerable drop in glucose and insulin levels.
 You can increase autophagy with physical exercise and a diet that restricts carbohydrates.
 Some foods are believed to trigger autophagy, including: